apache/nuttx/configs/sama5d3x-ek/README.txt

     do with the camera.
 NuttX needs something liek V4L to provide the definition for what a camera driver is supposed to do.

-11) NAND.
-There is no NAND support.
-A NAND driver is a complex thing because it must support not only basic NAND access but also bad block detection, sparing and ECC.
-Lots of work!

-12) GMAC has only been tested on a 10/100Base-T network.
+11) GMAC has only been tested on a 10/100Base-T network.
 I don't have a 1000Base-T network to support additional testing.